parth amradkar

 modded voxelab printer

-highly accelerated voxelab printer with 30,000 mm/s² acceleration, computed with a external computing device
+highly accelerated voxelab printer with 30,000 mm/s² acceleration, computed with a external computing device.

-3d printer cluster modded
+in progress 3d printer cluster modded

 chameleon hackathon